nandini11022007/School-Management-System-1st-sem-project-/README.md

 This is my 2nd sem Project.
-Which is about School Management System using Python language
+Which is about School Management System using JAVA language